-"Premises" means a lot or number of lots as approved by the community development director.
+"Premises" means a lot or number of contiguous lots under the same ownershipas approved by the community development director.

-"Projecting sign" means a sign projecting more than one foot from the wall of a building.
+"Projecting Seign" means a sign projecting more than one foot from the wall of a building2.

-"Public mural" means an original, two-dimensional work of visual art, comprised of paint, ceramic or glass tiles, or tesserae, executed by hand directly upon, or affixed directly to an exterior wall of a building, where the original, two-dimension work of visual art has been approved by the Oregon City Arts Commission and accepted by the City into its public art collection pursuant to this Chapter.
-A public mural is not an original work of visual art if it is mechanically reproduced or computer generated and printed on a base that will be attached to the wall, such as, by way of illustration but not limitation, images digitally printed on vinyl.
+"Public Mmural" means an original, two-dimensional work of visual art, comprised of paint, ceramic or glass tiles, or tesserae, metal, executed by hand directly upon, or affixed directly to an exterior wall of a building, where the work of visual art has been approved by the Arts Commission and accepted by the City into its public art collection pursuant to this Chapter.

-"Roof sign" means a sign constructed or maintained wholly upon or over the roof of any building with the principal support on the roof structure.
+"Roof Ssign" means a sign constructed or maintained wholly upon or over the roof of any building with the principal support on the roof structure.